The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Temporary Custody

-• Temporary custody is an interim arrangement established during the divorce or separation process.
+• Temporary custody is an interim arrangement established during the divorce or custody proceedings.

 • It provides a temporary solution to ensure the child's well-being until the final custody arrangements are determined.